yaronf/I-D/STAR/draft-sheffer-acme-star.md

 The generated short-term credentials are automatically renewed by an ACME Certification Authority (CA) {{I-D.ietf-acme-acme}} and routinely rotated by the CDN on its edge cache servers.
-The DNO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and let the certificate expire shortly after.
+The DNO can end the delegation at any time by simply instructing the CA to stop the automatic renewal and let the certificate expire shortly thereafter.

 Using short-term certificates makes revocation cheap and effective
 {{Topalovic}} {{I-D.iab-web-pki-problems}} in case of key compromise